Online Chromatic Tuner: Tune Any Instrument Using Your Microphone

-✨🎙️✨ Here's a simple chromatic tuner you can use to as an instrument tuner
+✨🎙️✨ Here's a simple chromatic tuner you can use as an instrument tuner.
+You

 🧑🎤 To get started, just click on 'Start Tuner' and give your browser permission to access your microphone.
 The tuner will then detect the pitch being received through the microphone and indicate the note with octave number as well as the number of cents above or under that note and the frequency in hertz.